|

 - Practice not judging others or yourself.
 Know that there’s something to learn from everyone you encounter, even if the lesson may not be what it seems at first sight.
 In others, you may see a reflection of yourself, and you may learn a new way of looking at or handling certain things.

+People often say, “I don’t know what to talk about in group therapy!”
 Along with its benefits, there are common challenges people may experience that are unique to group therapy.
-Below, we’ve listed the most common challenges people encounter in group therapy and how to overcome them.
+Below, we’ve listed the most common problems people encounter in group therapy and how to overcome them.

-Common Challenges in Group Therapy and How to Overcome Them
+Common Problems in Group Therapy and How to Overcome Them

 4. Not knowing what to talk about.
-If you struggle with knowing what to talk about in group, keep a little notebook and throughout the week write down any things that happen that you may wish to bring up.
-This can also be helpful if you sometimes struggle to identify and communicate your feelings or thoughts in the moment.
+If you struggle with this, keep a little notebook and, throughout the week, write down any things that happen that you may wish to bring up.
+This can also be helpful if you struggle to identify and communicate your feelings or thoughts in the moment.

 You Can Thrive in Group Therapy

 If you’re experiencing stress or mental health issues that may be impacting your life, don’t be discouraged.
-FHE Health is here to help and may be able to suggest some helpful options such as group therapy.
+FHE Health is here to help and may be able to suggest some beneficial options, such as group therapy.
 For more information, contact us at (866) 653-6220.